denalddemirxhiu/Colorify/index.md

 denalddemirxhiu.github.io/Colorify

 ## November 27th, 2018 (Presentation)
 The project was presented to the class today.
-The presentation can be found here [here](https://github.com/denalddemirxhiu/Colorify/blob/master/Documentation/Colorify%20Presentation.pptx)
+The presentation can be found [here](https://github.com/denalddemirxhiu/Colorify/blob/master/Documentation/Colorify%20Presentation.pptx)

 ### Budget Update
 There has been no budget update as of this date.
 The budget can be viewed [here](https://github.com/denalddemirxhiu/Colorify/blob/master/Documentation/Colorify%20Budget.xlsx)